petestanley/OutlookFontPoke/README.md

 # OutlookFontPoke For Jamf Pro
 All thanks goes to pbowden-msft/OutlookFontPoke for their fantastic script.
-This is a minor tweak that sets up parameters for use with Jamf Pro
+This fork is a minor tweak that sets up parameters for use with Jamf Pro

 <b>Microsoft Outlook 365/2019/2016 for Mac Default Font Changer</b>